 We just wanted a bit of shopping from the Macadona supermarket in town.

 Now is it just me?
 I get infuriated when I see horrid kids climbing in to the shopping trolleys being pushed by a parent.
 Given the high level of dog s**t and its residue on the paths in Spain there's every chance a kid could have traces of it on their shoes.
 So in they climb and tread it all around in the trolley base.
 They do it back home as well, I've seen kids fall out of them, tipping the trolley over at the same time.
 I never go to their aid, serves them right the little sods.
 I don't know why supermarkets don't just ban the filthy, unhygenic and unsafe practise.

 After the shopping it was the long hike back, stopping off in the village next door to check out access to a piece of wasteland which we fancy parking on for twenty-four hours on Monday, before heading down to La Linea on the Spanish side of the border with Gibraltar, in the hope we can get a parking spot on the marina complex where we'll grudgingly have to hide until after Easter.
 The festivities commence next week for their 'Semana Santa', which I believe is Spanish for 'Yet another good excuse not to go to work'.

-Here on the Costa's we get a free weekly paper if we can find somebody with a pile on their counter.
+Here on the Costa's we get a free weekly paper if we can find somewhere with a pile on the counter.
 The campsite here had last week's edition when we arrived and the new edition the following day.
 Below are two quotes from it.

 Euro Weekly News 30th March - 5th April 2017 page 57